-Outlook Video Producer Holly discusses what makes a good communicator and how we can all learn something from going back to the basics.
+Video Producer Holly discusses what makes a good communicator and the benefits of going back to the basics.

-I can sit for hours watching people.
-One of the best places to watch people is London St Pancras station, or a beach, or a bustling bar or pub.
-All walks of life, people of all shapes and sizes and so many facial expressions flit in and out of sight as people interact with each other every second of the day.
+I can sit for hours watching people, which essentially boils down to a passionate interest in communication.
+The best places to watch people is London St Pancras Station, a beach, or a bustling bar or pub.
+Here, people of all walks of life, shapes and sizes flit in and out of sight as they interact with each other every second of the day.

 As a media person, it’s always been my job to be a communicator as well as create communications.
-A few months ago I published a blog called ‘#anchovies anyone?’ which laid down the prominence of social media as well as pointing out its limitations.
+A few months ago I posted the blog #anchovies anyone?, which discussed the prominence of social media as well as pointing out its limitations.

-Over the last hundred years we’ve seen technology revolutionise, helping to improve the efficiency of our daily lives.
-It can be argued that email has become the preferred, easiest, most effective, most efficient, method of communicating in the work place.
+Over the last hundred years we’ve seen technology revolutionise our daily lives.
+Email has fast become the preferred and most efficient method of communicating in the workplace.

-The power of face to face communication is subtle.
-Our body language, eye contact, voice, facial expressions, the way we dress, are all subconscious persuasive techniques that are all absent in an email.
-Phone is better because we can hear a voice but do we really create the rapport we would from a face to face meeting?
+Our body language, eye contact, voice, facial expressions and the way we dress are all subconscious persuasive techniques that are all absent in an email.
+Phone is better because we can hear a voice, but do we really create the rapport we would from a face-to-face meeting?

-Back to my original question – what makes a good communicator?
 I think it’s somebody who can use communication to their advantage.
 There are techniques that can be learnt, but being a really effective communicator is inherent.
-It’s a presence.
-A personality characteristic.
+It’s a presence, a personality characteristic.
 We’ve all seen that person who can walk into a room and grab everybody’s attention without even saying a word, haven’t we?